Unless otherwise noted, all Special Events will take place at the hotel.

 *A $20 fee will be charged in support the OPDI program.

-Performance, Friday Evening, 8:00 pm – tickets will be available in the summer for purchase
+Performance, Friday Evening, 8:00 pm – tickets now available, click here to purchase

 Heidi Latsky, a New York-based choreographer noted for her work with mixed ability dancers, will bring to The Dance Center of Columbia College Chicago a new contemporary dance work, Solo Countersolo, which exploits the highest common denominator of attributes among performers who at first sight seem so different from one another.
 The Dance Center, Chicago’s leading presenter of contemporary dance, is generously offering discounted tickets to conference registrants for Heidi Latsky Dance’s performance on Friday, November 7 at 8:00pm.